aws-samples/data-mesh-datazone-cdk-cloudformation/README.md

 * AWS Command Line Interface (CLI) to manage your AWS services from the command line.
 Install the AWS CLI by following the instructions in the AWS documentation (https://aws.amazon.com/cli/).

 * Node.js and Node Package Manager (npm) to manage AWS CDK applications.
-Download and install the latest version of Node.js from the official website.
+Download and install the latest version of Node.js from the official website (this sample has been tested with node v22).

 * AWS CDK Toolkit to synthesize and deploy AWS CDK applications.
 Install it globally using npm.